 This will usually be a year after either the date your company incorporated or the date you filed your last annual return or Confirmation Statement.

-You are allowed to submit your Confirmation Statement up to two weeks (14 days) after your due date.
+You can submit your Confirmation Statement up to two weeks (14 days) after your due date.

 What happens if I am late filing my accounts?